HeavyMedl/lists/README.md

 <a name='unfold'/>
 ### unfold : f -> f -> f -> x -> [x]|str
 ------
 **Description**: Builds an Array from a seed value.
-Arg 1 is the predicate function.
+Arg 1 is the predicate Function.
 If the predicate fails, return an empty Array, otherwise concatenate the result of Arg 2 (f) applied to Arg 4 (x) to the recursive call of unfold calling Arg 3 (f) to Arg 4 (x).
 This is a corecursive anamorphism.

-**Signature Definition**: Give arg 1 an function (predicate); Give arg 2 a function; Give arg 3 a function; Give arg 4 a variable (seed).
+**Signature Definition**: Give arg 1 an Function (predicate); Give arg 2 a Function; Give arg 3 a Function; Give arg 4 a Variable (seed).

 **Example Usage**: